anewstead/anewstead.react/src/style/README.md

 Any css that is not wrapped by scss is automatically written into every consuming file
 Whereas sass only writes the output of a variable, mixins, function when used
-Whilst unwrapped css should ultimatly be de-duped at build time it is not good use of sass in global space, even after de-dupe due to hierarchy it may act as you expect.
+Whilst unwrapped css should ultimatly be de-duped at build time it is not good use of sass in global space, even after de-dupe due to hierarchy it may not act as you expect.